PanchoPuncho/simple-chat/README.md

 - User signup (create a username and password), with authentication
   - Using socketio-auth for authentication and MongoDB to store the username, password hash, and user state (active/inactive).

-## To Do

-- Test
+## Running End-To-End Tests

+- webdriver-manager update && webdriver-manager start
-- Test more
+- protractor e2e/protractor.conf.js
-- Test more more

 ## References